CVE-2010-4642

 01 // Technical Summary

-XWiki Enterprise versions prior to 2.5 are vulnerable to a cross-site scripting (XSS) attack, allowing attackers to inject malicious scripts into web pages viewed by other users.
-This vulnerability could lead to account compromise, data theft, or website defacement by executing arbitrary JavaScript within the context of the vulnerable application.
+XWiki Enterprise versions prior to 2.5 are vulnerable to a critical cross-site scripting (XSS) attack, allowing attackers to inject malicious JavaScript into web pages viewed by other users.
+This vulnerability could lead to account compromise, data theft, and complete control of the affected web application if successfully exploited.

 02 // Vulnerability Mechanism

-Step 3: Victim Interaction: A legitimate user accesses the vulnerable page or resource within XWiki Enterprise.
-This could be a page containing the injected payload or a page that processes the attacker's malicious input.
+Step 4: User Interaction: A legitimate user accesses a page or resource within XWiki that displays the attacker's injected payload.

-Step 5: Attack Execution: The injected JavaScript executes, allowing the attacker to perform actions such as stealing cookies, redirecting the user to a phishing site, defacing the website, or executing other malicious activities.
+Step 5: Payload Execution: The user's browser executes the malicious JavaScript payload within the context of the XWiki domain.
+This allows the attacker to perform actions on behalf of the user, such as stealing cookies, redirecting the user to a phishing site, or modifying the content of the page.

 03 // Deep Technical Analysis